difaeai/DifaeAi/src/app/api/ip-camera/windows-agent/README.md

 - Place the compiled agent binary at `agents/windows-bridge/dist/difae-bridge.exe` or set `WINDOWS_AGENT_TEMPLATE_PATH` to a folder that contains it.
-- The host environment must have the `zip` command available so the route can package the archive.
+- No external `zip` command is required; the server creates the archive directly using Node.js APIs.
 - Set `DIFAE_BRIDGE_BACKEND_URL` if the default `https://bridge.difae.ai` should be overridden.
 - Optionally set `WINDOWS_AGENT_BUCKET` to target a custom Cloud Storage bucket (falls back to `FIREBASE_STORAGE_BUCKET`).